xiaoyang-sde/knowledge-base/docs/computer-systems/04-memory-hierarchy.md

 ### The Memory Mountain

-The read throughput (read bandwith) is defined as the rate that a program reads data from the memory system.
+The read throughput (read bandwidth) is defined as the rate that a program reads data from the memory system.
 (MB/s)

 The memory mountain characterizes the capabilities of its memory system.
 It's a two-dimensional function of read throughput versus temporal (size of working set) and spatial locality (number of strides).